Opoku Ware II: Reign

 In 1970, he was named ambassador to Italy, but shortly thereafter his uncle, the King of the Ashanti, Prempeh II, died.
 Due to his legal and political successes, he was chosen to succeed his uncle and enthroned as the Asantehene.
 As King, Opoku Ware II maintained a good relationship with Ghana's President Ignatius Acheampong, and later Jerry Rawlings.

 He focused on trying to implement the traditional justice of the Ashanti ethnic group, rather than becoming involved in national politics.
 Much like his predecessors, he rarely appeared in public and usually had a spokesman represent him.
 When he did appear, he was as tradition demands covered in gold and wore an intricately woven kente cloth.

 In 1985 the stool Nkosuostool (Development stool) was created by Asantehene, Otumfuo Opoku Ware II, as a catalyst for development in Kumasi and beyond.
 Since then the trend of bestowing the title of Nkosuohene or Hemaa on notable people in Ghana has gained prominence.

 In August 1995 he marked his silver jubilee celebration representing 25 years of his reign as Otumfuo Asantehene.

 Personal life and death

 In 1945, he married another member of the royal family, Victoria.
 In 1996, Opoku Ware II's wife Victoria died.
 On 26 February 1999, the King himself died.
 He was given a state and Ashanti cultural funeral spanning four days of ceremonies blending both African and Christian traditions and buried on 25 March 1999 after a month of mourning at the Royal Mausoleum.
 He was succeeded on 26 April by Otumfuo Nana Osei Tutu II after a period of mourning.
-He was survived by his three children Nana Osei, Gifty (1950-2018) and Ambassador Leslie Poku.
+He was survived by his three children Oheneba/Prince Adusei Opoku Ware, Gifty (1950-2018) and Ambassador Princess Leslie Poku.